garrandall/popular-music-data/tracks/open-my-heart-yolanda-adams.md

   start_date: '2001-01-06'
 ---

-Mmmmmm, ohhhhh, talk to me
+Mmm, oh, talk to me
-Ohhh, ohhh, ohhh, talk to me
+Ohhh, oh, oh, talk to me

 Alone in a room